Bristol Brabazon: Testing

 In December 1945, Bristol Chief Test Pilot Bill Pegg was selected to be the chief pilot for the Brabazon.
-In preparation for the impending flight testing, as a means of gaining experience in operating such a vast aircraft, Pegg accepted an invitation issued by Convair to travel to Fort Worth, Texas, to fly their B-36 Peacemaker, a large strategic bomber operated by the United States Air Force.
+In preparation for the impending flight testing, as a means of gaining experience in operating such a vast aircraft, Pegg accepted an invitation by Convair to travel to Fort Worth, Texas, to fly their B-36 Peacemaker, a large strategic bomber operated by the United States Air Force.

 During December 1948, the Mk.I prototype, registration G-AGPW, was rolled out for engine runs.
-On 3 September 1949, the prototype, piloted by Pegg and co-piloted by Walter Gibb, along with a crew of eight observers and flight engineers, performed a series of trial taxi runs; these revealed no problems save for the nosewheel steering not working correctly; it was temporarily disabled.
+On 3 September 1949, the prototype, piloted by Pegg and co-pilot Walter Gibb, along with a crew of eight observers and flight engineers, performed a series of trial taxi runs; these revealed no problems save for the nosewheel steering not working correctly; it was temporarily disabled.
 On 4 September 1949, the prototype performed its maiden flight over the Bristol area, flying for 25 minutes, captained by Pegg.
-Around 10,000 people had gathered at the airfield's perimeter to witness takeoff.
-During this flight, it ascended to about 3,000 ft (910 m) at 160 mph (257 km/h) and landed at 115 mph (185 km/h), throttling back at 50 ft (15 m).
-The British press mainly reported favourably, one newspaper praising the aircraft as being "the queen of the skies, the largest land-plane ever built".
+Around 10,000 people gathered at the airfield's perimeter to witness the takeoff.
+During this flight, it climbed to about 3000 ft at 160 mph and landed at 115 mph, throttling back at 50 ft.
+The British press reported favourably, one newspaper praising the aircraft as being "the queen of the skies, the largest land-plane ever built".

 Four days later, the prototype was presented at Society of British Aircraft Constructors' Airshow at Farnborough; according to author Philip Kaplan, the timing of the first flight had been chosen to enable this high-profile early appearance.
 The Brabazon's appearance at Farnborough led to the adoption of a formal and deliberate company policy to carry out much of the aircraft's test programme in the vicinity of various British cities to spread public awareness.
 Accordingly, the Brabazon was demonstrated at the 1950 Farnborough Airshow, at which it performed a takeoff, clean configuration flypast and a landing.
 In June 1950, the Brabazon made a visit to London's Heathrow Airport, during which it made a number of successful takeoffs and landings; it was also demonstrated at the 1951 Paris Air Show.
 Gibb, who flew the aircraft as pilot-in-command on multiple flights, summarised his flying experiences with the type: "It was very comfortable.
 It flew very well.
 It was big.
 You didn't whip it around like a Tiger Moth or Spitfire, but as long as you treated it like a double-decker bus or a large aeroplane, you had no trouble at all".